boxiangliu/hcasmc_eqtl/README.txt

 # 160708
 # WASP correction

+#### splicing QTLs (sQTLs)
+#### 160629
+(TBD) Leafcutter sQTL analysis
+One of the top sIntrons for the SMAD3 loci is de novo.
+We visualized the loci by displaying RNAseq coverage summed across all samples on UCSC browser (figures/160629/smad3_loci_denovo_intron_RNAseq_coverage.png).
+The de novo intron is supported by some, but not much, RNAseq coverage.
+One sample, 1020301, does not show coverage in support of the de novo intron.
+One could suspect that this sample possesses a variant that favors against this intron.

 #### HCASMC specific genes
 #### 160715
 subsample.list.by.tissue.bl.R subsampled 10 individuals for each tissue and wrote the individuals to one txt file per tissue.